 Commas are also used in English to shorten SNOMED CT® terms and/or to construct terms where the most important feature is at the beginning of the phrase.
 Examples are:

-sprained thumb, metacarpophalangeal joint, ulnar collateral ligament actually means sprain of ulnar collateral ligament of metacarpophalangeal joint of thumb, and

 fracture, closed, comminuted, with displacement actually means closed comminuted fracture with displacement.

 Slashes are used to display "or": T2b (IIB): Fallopian tube/ovarian tumor with extension to other pelvic structures